 - The scheme is only open to new PhD applications.
 Current registered Imperial PhD students are not eligible to be considered for a President's PhD Scholarship.

-- When prompted by the admissions system for a personal statement you must include a 2-page document, the first page a personal statement (motivations for applying to Imperial and the scholarship, and any other supporting information not included elsewhere on the form that you feel will enhance your application) and the second your research proposal.
+- the second page should be your research proposal.
 You may submit updated versions of this statement if required following application submission if your department shortlists you for the scholarship.
 You are encouraged to write in the first person.

-- To be considered for the President's PhD Scholarship scheme, you must select this option in the funding section of the additional questions tab within the online admissions system.
+- To be considered for the President's PhD Scholarship scheme, you must select this option in the funding section of the additional questions tab within the online application form.